DonaldWhyte/deep-learning-with-rnns/contents.md

 [NEXT]
 `tf.Placeholder`

-Defines a node whose vlaue is not yet determined.
+Defines a node whose value is not yet determined.

 The value is filled in later, before the graph is executed.